sourcegraph/sourcegraph-public-snapshot/doc/integration/browser_extension.md

 ## Make it work on your code host

 - [github.com](https://github.com/) - no action required.
-- GitHub Enterprise, GitLab, Bitbucket Server and Phabricator - additional permissions are needed.
+- GitHub Enterprise, GitLab, Bitbucket Server and Phabricator - you need to grant the extension permissions first.

 To grant these permissions: